olebole/irafdoc/doc/argus.scombine.rst

   </p>
   <p>
   CRREJECT
-  This algorithm is identical to <tt>"ccdclip"</tt> except that only pixels above the average are rejected based on the <i>hsigma</i> parameter.
+  This algorithm is identical to <span style="font-family: monospace;">"ccdclip"</span> except that only pixels above the average are rejected based on the <i>hsigma</i> parameter.
 This is appropriate for rejecting cosmic ray events and works even with two spectra.